- Download our Moving to Thailand Guide (PDF)

-Weather in Thailand tends to be hot and humid year-round, with slight regional variation and seasonal change.
-The climate in Thailand is tropical, and expats will soon find themselves well acquainted with the monsoon, a seasonal wind that can bring heavy precipitation.
+The weather in Thailand tends to be hot and humid year-round, with only slight regional variations and seasonal changes.
+The climate in Thailand is tropical, and expats will soon become well acquainted with the monsoon, a seasonal wind that can bring heavy precipitation.

-For the most part, weather in Thailand can be broken up into three major seasons: the dry, cool season (November to February), the hot season (March to June) and the rainy season (June to October).
-The southern part of the country is less predictable and usually only experiences two seasons – the wet season and the dry season.
+For the most part, the weather in Thailand can be broken up into three major seasons: the dry, cool season (November to February), the hot season (March to June) and the rainy season (June to October).
+The southern part of the country is less predictable and usually only experiences two seasons – the wet and the dry seasons.

-Temperatures in Thailand move up and down depending on locale; the north is the coolest area and the mercury rises as expats move further south.
-That said, even during the cool season the daily high can reach 20°C (68°F), and during the hot season averages settle around 34°C (93°F).
+Temperatures in Thailand move up and down depending on locale; the north is the coolest area, and the mercury rises as expats move further south.
+That said, even during the cool season, the daily high can reach 68°F (20°C), and during the hot season, average highs settle around 93°F (34°C).